We hope to see you April 10, 2026 for the Consortium for Computing Sciences in Colleges: Midsouth Conference Programming Contest.

-To participate, please register your team using this form.
+To participate, please register for the conference using this form.
 Space is limited.

 If you have questions please contact Dwayne Towell via email.